0

 The public religious image of the Laitman family

-At public Israeli events, Michael Laitman appears in a deliberately Orthodox image: traditional vocabulary, a kippah, quotations from the Torah, and citations from Kabbalistic sources.
+At public events in Israel, Michael Laitman presents a deliberately Orthodox image: traditional vocabulary, a kippah, quotations from the Torah, and citations from Kabbalistic sources.
 In 2009, The Seventh Eye noted that Laitman was not a rabbi, although media outlets often called him one.
-To an outside audience, Kabbalah La’Am looks like a space of uncompromising spiritual discipline.
-Former members and staff describe the opposite reality: from the formation of the organization, its central machine worked on Shabbat for two to three decades, while kashrut and other religious rules were not a real limit on management.
+To an outside audience, Kabbalah La’Am looks like a place of uncompromising spiritual discipline.
+Former members and staff describe a different reality: for two to three decades after the organization formed, its central operation continued on Shabbat, while kashrut and other religious rules did not set real limits on management.

 Students gave the movement years of life, money, and time because they believed in its sacred authenticity.
-Their trust rested on the image of a bearer of ancient tradition that allowed no double reading.
-According to those accounts, internal practice looked different: religious norms functioned as decoration for authority and were switched off where they interfered with broadcasts, logistics, kitchens, travel, or expansion.
+Their trust rested on the image of a bearer of ancient tradition, a figure who seemed to leave no room for double readings.
+According to those accounts, daily practice looked different: religious norms served as decoration for authority and were switched off whenever they interfered with broadcasts, logistics, kitchens, travel, or expansion.

 Michael Laitman riding a swing